Elements of Customer Risk: Products, Services, Activities and Behaviors

 There are many different risk factors to consider when assessing acustomer risk elements customer’s money laundering risk, which may be logically grouped into categories as shown in the chart at right.
 Note that while each risk category in this chart appears to have an equal share of the total risk, this is not always the case.

 Who: Customer Profile and Relationships.
-This is the set of risk factors associated with the characteristics of a customer, as well as the customer’s relationships to other individuals and other legal entities.
+This is the set of risk factors associated with the characteristics of a customer, as well as the customer’s relationships with other individuals and other legal entities.
 We covered this category in depth in Part 1 of this series.

 What: Products, Services, Activities and Behaviors.
 This group of risk factors includes what the customer will do, or is currently doing, through the financial institution.
 It includes the types of products and services that may have a higher money laundering risk, as well as customer transactional activities and behavior patterns that may indicate potential illegal activity.
 In this article, we explore this category in greater depth.